rchanrenous/42_projects/philosophers/README.md

 The following visualizer can be very useful to interpret the program output: https://nafuka11.github.io/philosophers-visualizer/ (credit to https://github.com/nafuka11/philosophers-visualizer).

-It suffices to copy and paste the output in the web page to get a neat visualisation.
+It suffices to copy and paste the output in the web page to get a neat visualization.

 Taking the previous example:
 ![philo_viz](img/philo_viz.png)